 Somewhere between the first blast beat that erupted through the Cascade range and Fenriz’s decision to go crust-punk, black metal stopped being about Satan and bitter, Scandinavian winters.
 For a particular cabal of listeners and players, that’s always going to be where the genre begins and ends—that’s fine.
 There’s nothing wrong with revisiting classic sounds when done right.
 But scenes and styles of music don’t progress by narrowing their focus; they need to grow and expand and discover, and it’s hard to do that when you’re hindered by the weight of chain mail and shoulder spikes.

-Black metal was born of an iconoclastic spirit, save for its handful of outspoken Nationalists, so it’s only appropriate those charting the genre’s path toward growth aim to break free from its limitations.
+Black metal was born of an iconoclastic spirit, save for its right-wing fringe, so it’s only appropriate those charting the genre’s path toward growth aim to break free from its limitations.
 Call it post-black metal, blackgaze, or any hyphenation or portmanteau necessary to make sense of it, but black metal’s mightiest triumphs of the past half-decade have belonged to those concerned less with its history than where it can go in the future.
-Agalloch, Alcest, Tombs and Liturgy are just a handful of bands to have caused various cracks in its force field, and San Francisco’s Deafheaven, with second album Sunbather, are ready to deliver the coup de grace.
+Agalloch, Alcest, Tombs and Liturgy are just a handful of bands to have caused various cracks in its force field, and San Francisco’s Deafheaven, with second album Sunbather, deliver the coup de grace.

 Sunbather, much like Deafheaven’s debut album Roads to Judah, is technically a metal album, though not one that pledges any allegiance to any particular rules or restrictions about what that means.
 And also much like that album, it’s rooted heavily in post-rock and shoegaze albums of the ‘90s.
 At any given point throughout the album, there are shades of a long list of non-metal artists—Slowdive, My Bloody Valentine, Envy, Slint, Godspeed You!
 Black Emperor—but heavier, louder, and with a lot more screaming.
 That combination is one that, if not handled carefully, could very well fail spectacularly; Deafheaven are committed to never letting that happen.
 To the contrary, Sunbather is one of the most gracefully executed, and beautifully written metal albums in recent memory.